Accounting Programs Add Up for Graduates

 Pulling it all together

 With the expected growth in job opportunities in accounting and auditing predicted by the BLS, applications to Master of Accounting programs could continue to increase.
-However, even with a completed Master of Accounting degree, graduates might want to take steps to give them an advantage when it comes to seeking a job.
+However, even with a completed Master of Accounting degree, graduates might want to take steps to give them an advantage when it comes to seeking a position.
 According to the BLS, those accountants and auditors with specific certification or who have become CPAs could find the best opportunities.